Best Plugins to Scan WordPress for Malware

 Anti-Malware Security and Brute Force Firewall not only scans and detects malware, it also helps you to fix them.
 It detects malware, viruses and other threats on your server, and marks them as Potential Threats, leaving it to you to deal with them.

-But if you register the plugin at GOTMLS.NET, you will have access to download of new definitions, automatic removal and patches for known vulnerabilities.
-The Revolution Slider in WordPress is particularly prone to attack, and so the protection for this feature is automatically enabled in this plugin.
+But if you register the plugin through the developer’s site, you will have access to download of new definitions, automatic removal and patches for known vulnerabilities.

 The premium version affords protection against Brute Force and DDoS attacks, checks the integrity of the core files and downloads new definitions automatically.